solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_01_Introduction_to_MySQL_on_Azure.md

 ## Hosting MySQL on Azure - benefits and options

-Now that the benefits of MySQL and a few common deployment models have been presented, this section explains approaches to hosting MySQL specifcally on Microsoft Azure and the many advantages of the Microsoft Azure platform.
+Now that the benefits of MySQL and a few common deployment models have been presented, this section explains approaches to hosting MySQL specifically on Microsoft Azure and the many advantages of the Microsoft Azure platform.

 ### Advantages of choosing Azure